diena1dev/horizons-end-in-game-dynmap/README.md

 # --= In-Game Dynmap for Horizon's End =--

+# IMPORTANT: Until I update the mod to fix this, install MCEF and launch your game *once* fully, before installing this mod!

 Utilizes the MCEF Example Mod for rendering the browser, depends on the MCEF mod.

 ### Version 0.2.1